 Strong Beginnings hopes to shape an environment that will support families and enable them to thrive.
 To that end, we offer on-going events such as training for service providers and health-related activities in underserved neighborhoods.

 Presentations and workshops for service providers and community leaders focus on social determinants and their effect on maternal-child health, on racial inequities, and the importance of cultural humility in providing services to diverse populations.
 We offer numerous tools to help health care providers educate and support their patients.

-Strong Beginnings also works in our clients’ own neighborhoods to run educational programs on everything from breastfeeding and infant safe sleep to parenting and family planning.
+Strong Beginnings also works in our clients’ own neighborhoods to run educational programs on everything from breast/human milk feeding and infant safe sleep to parenting and family planning.
 On-going activities include:

 - 24/7 Dads Provides self-awareness, caring for self, fathering skills, parenting skills, and relationship skills.
 Topics discussed include family history, the meaning of being a man, showing and handling feelings, men's health, communication, the father's role, discipline, child development, getting involved, co-parenting, and work.

 - Understanding Dad is an eight-week class to help mothers 1) increase their knowledge, positive attitudes and skills associated with improving their relationship with the fathers of their children, 2) increase their understanding of the importance of father-child involvement and 3) foster positive interactions with their children’s fathers.

 - You Go Girl!
 Neighborhood parties with 10-12 young women gathering for fun, educational games, and frank discussions on topics related to women’s health, such as preconception health, healthy relationships, family planning, and nutrition.